openhab/openhab-addons/addons/binding/org.openhab.binding.homie/README.md

 # Homie Binding

-This is the binding for devices that complie with the [Homie MQTT Convention](https://github.com/marvinroger/homie).
-This binding allows you to integrate all devices, as long as they complie with the specification.
+This is the binding for devices that comply with the [Homie MQTT Convention](https://github.com/marvinroger/homie).
+This binding allows you to integrate all devices, as long as they comply with the specification.

 ## Naming definition